I do receive a small commission as an affliliate if you purchase from one of these links.

 Feet & Ankles

-I own 2 sets of these--one for studio and home.
-I've had the studio pair for over 10 years and they're still like new.
+[I own 2 sets of these Yamuna Foot Savers]--one for studio and home.
+I've had the studio pair for 15 years and they're still like new.
 Great for travel.
+You can see my videos on YouTube for how they can help with plantar fasciitis and for increasing big toe flexiblity (SUPER IMPORTANT).

 Hands & Forearms

-I use this 2-3 times per week.
-It actually releases my right QL (back muscle).
-I would not recomment for anyone with joint pain or arthritis.
+I use this hand massager 2-3 times per week.
+It actually releases my right QL (back muscle) and makes me taller.
+It may not be appropriate for those with severe joint pain or arthritis.
+Some clients have remarked that they felt clausterphobic using it, so make sure you can return if that is a concern.

-Another favorite for forearm tension.
-Particularly with active aerial silks workouts.
-Great if you use your hands a lot.
+This contraption is a favorite for forearm tension.
+Particularly with active aerial silks or climbinb workouts.
+Also helpful for tennis elbow.

 Weak hand and grip muscles totally play a part in lower back as well as neck & shoulder pain.
-Think of this as cross training for all the typing you do.
+Think of using this kit as cross training for all the typing you do.

 Head & Neck

-Great for headaches and general head/eye tension.
+A stillpoint inducer is great for headaches and general head/eye tension.
+Also compact enough to pop into a bag and take with you.
 If you still own a CD player, the music is a little campy, but soothing.
 Great to combine with a meditation practice.

-Yes, this thing is overpriced.
+Yes, this neck release is expensive.
 Yet, if you have chronic tension at the base of your skull...this thing scratches that itch you always want relief from.
+Haven't ever found anything that compares.
+ShannonRashap in the code at checkout gets you 10% off.

 Lower Back

 Be sure to order your size!
-Recommending this one over others.
-I know it's a bit more expensive.
+Recommending this SI belt over others.
 Some of these are too stiff & thick, and then when you move around they ride up.
 I've heard from a client who had quick and lasting success from this one, in pariticular.
+Helpful if your back hurts after standing for long periods.

-Great little tool you can use for core strengthening--particularly if you have lower back pain.
+Great little peanut that you can use for core strengthening--particularly if you have lower back pain.
 Also great to lay with it under the SI joint for a gentle stretch and release.
 Or, sit on it under your sits bones to release the pelvic floor.

 Stretching